 American psychologist, Carol Dweck shared in her book Mindset ‘For thirty years, my research has shown that the view you adopt for yourself profoundly affects the way you lead your life.
 It can determine whether you become the person you want to be and whether you accomplish the things you value’.

 Scientists are proving time and again that people have more capacity for lifelong learning and brain development than they ever thought.
-Across world, we could realize this fact, some people are becoming successful at early age, but others at their fifties.
+Across the world, we could realize this fact, some people are becoming successful at an early age, but others at their fifties.
 People may start with different temperaments and different aptitudes, but it is clear that experience, training, and personal effort take them the rest of the way.

 Robert Sternberg, the present-day guru of intelligence, writes that the major factor in whether people achieve expertise “is not some fixed prior ability, but purposeful engagement.”
 Or, as his forerunner Binet recognized, it’s not always the people who start out the smartest who end up the smartest.